Motivational Interview Questions and Examples of the Best Answers

 Your response will vary based on your background and experiences, but, you will want to be positive.
 In your response, share your enthusiasm and what you liked best about your last or current job.

-The best answers to motivation questions are honest and yet should also connect to the job you are going for; your response should strongly suggest that you would be highly motivated by and suited for the work.
+The best answers to motivation questions are honest and yet should also connect to the job you are going for.
+That is, your response should strongly suggest that you would be highly motivated by, and suited for, the work involved in the role at hand.

 So, when preparing to answer this question, you should think about:

 - What have you enjoyed while working at previous positions?
-Think about your day-to-day work and your wider interests, too.
+Think about your day-to-day work and your broader interests, too.

 - What types of tasks are you best at?
-In what sort of environments (busy, deadline-driven, loud, quiet, etc.) do you work the best?
+In what sort of environments (busy, deadline-driven, cooperative, competitive, loud, quiet, etc.) do you work the best?

 Whatever you say, you need to back it up with examples from your studies, work experience, and volunteer activities, and it should relate to the skills and aptitudes required for the job you’re going for.